dmytrobazavluk/morrowpal-infrastructure/prod/README.md

 7. Prefer the Ansible deployment playbook over direct host commands because it also reconciles infrastructure files and verifies readiness.

+## Deployment Behavior

+The systemd service owns full-stack startup after host boot and full-stack shutdown.
+Routine deployments do not restart it on an existing host.

+Ansible reconciles Compose changes in place:

+- New services are created without stopping existing services.
+- Only services with changed Compose definitions are recreated.
+- MySQL remains running unless its own Compose definition changes.
+- Backend image releases use the rolling blue-green release command.
+- App image releases replace only the app container.
+- Envoy configuration changes recreate only Envoy.
+Because production has one Envoy container, that operation can cause a brief public edge interruption.

+A full-stack restart is reserved for initial startup, host reboot, explicit operator action, or recovery.

 ## Connectivity and Status

 Verify Ansible access: